-A Load Balancer allows users to intelligently distribute traffic to a single IP across any number of servers using a number of different protocols.
-This means that the processing load can be shared across many nodes, rather than being limited to a single server increasing performance during times of high activity.
-It increases the reliability of your web application and allows you to build your application with redundancy in mind.
-If one of your server nodes fails, the traffic is programmatically distributed to your other nodes without any interruption of service.
+Load balancing also increases the reliability of your web application or website and allows you to develop them with redundancy in mind.
+If one of your servers fails, the traffic is strategically distributed to your other nodes without interruption of service.

 Methods of Load Balancing